cryptonetlab/retriev/PAPER.md

 ### Appeal:

 #### Create appeal
 While the deal is active, the client can appeal to the referees at any instant on time for requesting the assured storage.
-To do so, the client creates an appeal  and the appeal is considered valid if all the following is true:
+To do so, one of the appeal addresses specified in the deal creates an appeal  and the appeal is considered valid if all the following is true:
 - The deal is active (accepted by the provider and the on-chain appeal message timestamp is between `timestamp_start` and `deal_duration` + `timestamp_start`);
 - For this deal, the number of appeals already created is less the the maximum allowed by the protocol (see `max_appeals` in the "protocol parameters" section);
 - There is no already an appeal active;